r-devel/translations/Home.md

 * **Approved**: Translation has been approved in the review.
 It can no longer be changed by translators, but only by reviewers.

 ## Sustainability of the translations community
 - The `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace is the main space of communication for the translations community.
-Join this Slack for communicating with the community and also for sharing any feedback.
+Join this Slack to communicate with the community and share feedback.
 - We encourage people interested in translations to organise and conduct local/regional level events to promote and raise awareness about translations.
 - Highlight milestones (overall and by language)!